DONATE HERE: Paypal.me/AndyCaffrey

 I DID NOT run and get my camcorder this time.
 Instead, I sat down silently and just watched the fire, the wind, and the monster cloud of smoke which had come for its due.
 I wanted to learn this beast which had just cracked through the crust of the Oakland Hills and was now expanding like lava, ever so slightly, to my home.

 There were no horns, or screams, or even sirens really, just the eucalypt-thrashing desert wind over my head and all around me.
-I watched half million dollar homes almost silently become touched by flames and then embraced… After a minute or two more, each would flare up and out of existence like the sulphur burst of one match lighting another.
+I watched half-million dollar homes almost silently become touched by flames and then embraced… After a minute or two more, each would flare up and out of existence like the sulfur burst of one match lighting another.
 Such a simple ending for a half a million dollars worth of concentrated human energy invested over the years in something very sacred to most: “Home.”
 All the relic contents of each family’s lifetimes, just simply nonexistent.
 Gone.
 Poof!
 Nothing to repair.
 Nothing to fuss over, dust off, vacuum or scrub down.
 Nothing even to pick up, really.
 Just the emptiness of enormous absence.

 But I had no concept of the void at age 34.
 Of a huge gaping utter emptiness, a bloodless, oozing wound of the soul that was so monstrously huge that it could just sweep over thousands of neighbors, like an angel of death, creating a loss for each much greater than any anyone was prepared for.

 So I watched very carefully to see if this creature was moving south, and if so, how fast.
 It was!
 I could see that it was now.
 A closer house and another poof! pfft! and then that familiar campfire crackling of wood.
-Although it was moving much more quickly on it’s western front, the southern front was definitely expanding toward us.
+Although it was moving much more quickly on its western front, the southern front was definitely expanding toward us.
 I figured it would take about another hour to get up close enough to the house where we had to flee.

 I felt like it had come from the bowels of the earth to extract tribute of profound humility from us, the arrogant, self-righteous, silly-stupid, TV-managed, militarized and blinded, omnicidal, suburban humans that had allowed our collective personal power to wreck everything that anybody loves.
 That it was time to get back at those assholes who turned the SUV into a cancerous epidemic ravaging the Earth.
 In a way, inside, I was even cheering for him.
 Maybe it was revenge on the affluent of California for the Baghdad bombing by U.S. President Bush.
 Looking at photos taken in the aftermath of the incinerated areas, it’s hard to detect any distinctions between the two.